-Objectives and Elements of Production and Operations Management
+Objectives & Elements of Production & Operations Management

-breadcrumb arrow Rahul's Noteblog breadcrumb arrow Notes on Production and Operations Management breadcrumb arrow Objectives and Elements of Production and Operations Management
+> Rahul's Noteblog > Notes on Production and Operations Management > Objectives & Elements of Production & Operations Management

 A business involves three joint processes: planning, organizing, and controlling.
 These three phases are depicted in the diagram below: